 In regular recruitment, most recruiters often don’t pay much attention to their job applications.
 However, given they are hiring at a small scale for specific job roles, they can still easily communicate with the applicants about the role, and work environment, and answer their questions later in the hiring process.

 Even though the application process isn’t the most interesting and candidate-friendly, once recruiters have a pool of potential candidates, they can still get quality hires, given both the candidate and recruiters are willing to put in the time and effort required to make it a successful hire.

 But, in high-volume hiring, 43% of candidates drop out in the application stage of recruiting.
 In other words, organizations are losing excellent talent early in the process — 1 in 3 employers claim that the application process for high-volume roles takes more than 30 minutes, and half of the employers do not have a mobile-friendly application procedure.

 To conduct successful high-volume hiring, recruiters need to grab the attention of as many applicants as possible to ensure they make quality hires.
 This means recruiters need to create the perfect job applications and infuse the employee value proposition to give candidates a sneak peek behind the scenes of the job roles they’re applying for.

 The Assessment Phase

-In regular recruitment, recruiters filter candidates, verify background, and prior experience either manually or through an ATS.
-Once they’re done, they send out emails for scheduling interviews with the potential candidates.
+In regular recruitment, recruiters filter candidates and verify background, and prior experience either manually or through an ATS.
+Once they’re done, they send out emails for scheduling interviews with potential candidates.